-Although there is currently no national database or inventory, landowner adoption and application of agroforestry practices is believed to be very low.
+Although there is currently no national database or inventory, landowner adoption and application of agroforestry practices, while small, is beginning to accelerate.
 A significant expansion of agroforestry in the U.S. will require an increased focus on the four "P"s of adoption: